Huikie/Mr-Potatohead/README.md

 ## Implemented extra's
 - The app is compatible to users that want to use the app in landscape mode.

-This extra feature is shown in the section "Screenshots of the app".
+This extra feature is shown in the section "Screenshots of the app" (second image).
 ## Screenshots of the app
 ![](https://github.com/Huikie/Mr-Potatohead/blob/master/doc/first_screen.png)
 ![](https://github.com/Huikie/Mr-Potatohead/blob/master/doc/first_screen_lnd.png)